evintunador/micro-GPT-sandbox/README.md

 - `model.py` - the actual modules like RMSNorm, MLP, MQA, ResidualLayer, etc
 - `tokenizer.py` - an overly-simplistic and annoyingly inefficient tokenizer with post-sequence padding (should i change to pre-sequence padding?)
 - `tools.py` - A variety of functions & classes that don't fit elsewhere.
 Of note is the `LoggingModule`, a wrapper for pytorch's `nn.module` that makes for very pretty & easy to follow printing of the progression of tensor shapes
+- `hyperparameter_search.ipynb` - eventually in here i'd like to build an automated system that tests hyperparameters & skips past ones that go over the ram limit, but rn it's empty
 - `tokenizers/`
     - `build_tokenizer_TinyStories.ipynb` - need to redo this with a better regex
     - `tiny_stories_tokenizer_{128, 256, 512, 1024}.model` - need to make more of these with larger vocab sizes